 - Use the TEST button on the KNK to perform test cuts.
 Do not proceed with your cut until the test cut is clean.
-When cutting intricate shapes, a test cut of an intricate image, such as a letter or a small portion of your rhinestone pattern, might be a better indicator of correct settings. - While in offline mode, press the TEST button to cut a small square.
+When cutting intricate shapes, a test cut of an intricate image, such as a letter or a small portion of your rhinestone pattern, might be a better indicator of correct settings. - While in offline mode, press the TEST button to cut a small ring.
 This will indicate if your pressure settings and blade length are sufficient.
-If necessary, change your settings, move your origin, and perform additional test cuts until the material cuts a clean shape. - To simulate multi-pass cutting, repeat a test cut in the same location.
-This is important for thicker materials that will clearly require two or more passes. - While in the online mode, pressing the TEST button will cause nothing to happen.
+If necessary, change your settings and perform additional test cuts until the material cuts a clean shape.
+Note: After each test cut the origin will advance forward by a little less than an inch.
+This allows you to do your tests along one side of your material until you have ideal settings and a perfect cut. - If you need to repeat a test cut in the same location to simulate two passes, then use one of the basic shapes within MTC and turn on Multi-cut in the Cut Project With window. - While in the online mode, pressing the TEST button will cause nothing to happen.